 Diaphragm: A plate or partition between the opposite parts of a member serving a definite purpose in the structural design of the member.

 Drive Girder: The girder on which the bridge drive machinery is mounted.

 Dummy Cab: An operator’s compartment or platform on a pendant or radio-controlled crane, having no permanently mounted electrical controls, in which an operator may ride while controlling the crane.

-Dynamic Lowering: A method of control by which the hoist motor is so connected in the lowering direction, that when it is overhauled by the load, it acts as generator and forces current either through the resistors or back into the line.
+Dynamic Lowering: A method of control by which the hoist motor is so connected in the lowering direction, that when it is overhauled by the load, it acts as a generator and forces current either through the resistors or back into the line.

-Efficiency of Gearing and Sheaves: The percentage of force transmitted through these components that is not lost to friction.
+The efficiency: of Gearing and Sheaves: The percentage of force transmitted through these components that is not lost to friction.